mpaciore/scalarm_monitoring/README.md

 ````
 go install monitoring_daemon/monitoringDaemon
 ````
-This command will install load balancer in $GOPATH/bin.
+This command will install monitoring daemon in $GOPATH/bin.
 It's name will be monitoringDaemon Build Options
 ----------------
 With -tags option you can specify build options: